-Competition: They provide the link to the company and their competition.
+Competition: They provide a link to the company and their competition.
 As the frontline captures competitive information it is the Supervisor that can aggregate this information and relay it to appropriate leaders.

 Performance Management: The Supervisor is responsible for employee productivity and managing the company’s performance management standards.
-Quality assurance, evaluations, reviews, feedback, discipline, promotion, and terminations are all part of the Supervisor responsibility.
+Quality assurance, evaluations, reviews, feedback, discipline, promotion, and terminations are all part of the Supervisor’s responsibility.

-Human Resources: In many companies the call center is the largest employee group in the company.
+Human Resources: In many companies, the call center is the largest employee group in the company.
 They have the largest need for HR resources.
-The Supervisor must be aware of federal, state, and local laws about employment and the company policies.
+The Supervisor must be aware of federal, state, and local laws about employment and company policies.